agc93/acmi/docs/content/changelog/_index.md

 This is a brief summary only of major changes in each version.

+- **0.3.6**
+  - Fix bug in weapon packing: instances and textures will now be in the right paths
 - **0.3.5**
   - Add new instance reader command
     - Drag an Instance file to `acmi-pack.exe` to quickly check what paths the file expects